unfor19/nexus-ops/README.md

 ## Goals

 - Hands-on experience with Nexus Repository Manager
-- Provision a ready-to-go Nexus Repository Manager container
+- Provisioning a ready-to-go Nexus Repository Manager container
 - Use Nexus Repository Manager as part of a CI/CD workflow

 ## Requirements